Prep: 10 minutes Cook: 10 minutes

 These can easily be made with extra pancake batter left over from earlier in the week.
 Simply add more non-dairy milk and stir to get all the lumps out.
 We have a great non-stick farm animal waffle maker by Villaware that my boys love.
 They fight over the barn waffle, but there is also a pig, chicken and cow to choose from.
 For some reason, eating food in a fun shape makes things taste better for young children.
 We serve these with fruit, honey or syrup.

 - 3/4 cup unbleached white flour

-- 1 Tbsp egg replacer mixed in 1/4 cup cold water
+- 1 tbsp egg replacer mixed in 1/4 cup water

-Hint: This makes a delicious, light pancake that rises as it cooks.
-For a slightly thinner pancake, (or if you let your batter sit too long before using) thin batter with a little more non-dairy milk, stirring to mix well before ladling onto the griddle.
-This may also be made with all whole wheat flour.
-It will be slightly heavier in texture.
+Hint: This makes a delicious, light waffle that rises as it cooks.
+For a slightly thinner waffle, (or if you let your batter sit too long before using) thin batter with a little more non-dairy milk, stirring to mix well before ladling into the waffle iron.
+This may also be made with all whole-wheat flour, but it will be slightly heavier in texture.
 These may be refrigerated and heated in the microwave or oven at a later time.
 They may also be frozen and heated in a toaster.